-Information_schema is a database which stores information about other databases.
+Information_schema is a database that stores information about other databases.
+The

-database() returns the name of the current database.
+database() function returns the name of the current database.

 Now that we have the table structure, we can query the database to get the admin’s credentials from the table

-Bingo.
-We have the admin’s password hash; however we cannot currently use it.
-In order to find the plaintext password of this hash, we will use a well known password recovery software named hashcat to crack it.
-There are various methods of cracking a password; we will try the “Dictionary” attack with a relatively small list containing 96 million passwords.
+The query returns the admin’s password hash.
+To find the password for this hash, we will use a well-known password recovery software named hashcat.
+This software offers various methods of cracking a password.
+We will try a dictionary attack with a relatively small list containing 96 million passwords.

 After downloading hashcat as well as the password list, we run the following command: